Ixtlán del Rio (archaeological site): Shaft Tomb Tradition

 Western Mexico archaeological sites.
 The orange circles show archeological sites.
 The larger green circles highlight the most important sites.
 Note that the sites form what has been called the "shaft tomb arc" which extends from northwest Nayarit through the central Jalisco highlands and down to Colima.

 Reconstruction of an excavated Shaft tomb exhibited at the Museo Nacional de Antropologia e Historia, México.

 On the traditional shaft tomb tradition, five major areas of concentration were identified, containing bones; ceramics for domestic use (pots, comales and pitchers); and remains of sculptural type (human and animal figures).

-The Shaft Tomb Tradition (500 BCE - 500 CE) constitutes a peculiar feature of mesoamerican prehispanic development in México, although there are analog burials forms elsewhere in the continent.
-Shaft Tombs thus far discovered in the Nayarit territory, were found and excavated outside of the settlement sites of that epoch, in vertical shafts (Wells), with one or two chambers where their dead were placed together with human and animal sculptures, also with large vessels that contained funerary offerings, these reflect the development achieved by this tradition, with the particular regional characteristics found.
+The shaft tomb tradition (500 BCE-500 CE) constitutes a peculiar feature of prehispanic Mesoamerican development, although there are analog burials forms elsewhere in the continent.
+Shaft Tombs thus far discovered in the territory of Nayarit, were found and excavated outside of the settlement sites of that epoch, in vertical shafts (wells), with one or two chambers where their dead were placed together with human and animal sculptures, also with large vessels that contained funerary offerings, these reflect the development achieved by this tradition, with the particular regional characteristics found.

 The Western Mexico shaft tomb tradition or shaft tomb culture refers to a set of interlocked cultural traits found in the western Mexican states of Jalisco, Nayarit, and, to a lesser extent, Colima to the south, roughly dating to the period between 300 BCE and 400 CE, although there are disagreements on this end-date.
 Nearly all of the artifacts associated with this shaft tomb tradition have been discovered by looters and are without provenance, making dating problematic.
 The first major undisturbed shaft tomb associated with the tradition was not discovered but until 1993, at Huitzilapa, Jalisco.

 The shaft tomb tradition is thought to have developed around 300 BCE.
 Some shaft tombs predate the tradition by more than 1000 years, for example, the shaft tomb at El Opeño in Michoacán has been dated to 1500 BCE but it is linked to central, rather than western Mexico.
 Like much else concerning the tradition, its origins are not well understood, although the valleys around Tequila, Jalisco, which include the archaeological sites of Huitzilapa and Teuchitlan, constitute its "undisputed core".
 The tradition lasted until at least 300 CE although, as noted above, there is disagreement on the end date.